jeffnyman/zil-retro/TUTORIAL.md

 I did this to introduce a few things, which is that you will get errors and it helps to see what they look like.
 Also this notion of an "atom" might be require some explanation since the terminology comes up here and there.
 I'll come back to that later.
 Also note that you have to be mindful of your operations.
 Setting a *local* variable required the use of `SET` whereas setting a *global* variable required the use of `SETG`.

 Something else to note is that if you have never worked with a Lisp-like language before, the code constructs above might be a bit odd to you.
-What I showed you there were "forms" (I'll come back to that term later too) and the first element of a form indicates the operation to be performed (i.e., SET, SETG, etc).
+What I showed you there were "forms" (I'll come back to that term later too) and the first element of a form indicates the operation to be performed (i.e., `SET`, `SETG`, etc).
 All other elements are the arguments to that operation.

 The so-called "prefix notation" can be confusing if you haven't been exposed to this before.
 So just know that `4 + 7`, which is called "infix notation" in most languages, would be rendered as `<+ 4 7>` in ZIL or MDL (or Lisp).
 What gets more interesting is when you consider something like this: